vazome/vazome.tech/content/index.md

 Career-vise I'm a DevOps engineer.
 My tech pseudonym is `vazome` - my last name, that is also my nickname in GitHub.
 I'm of Russian origin, here is a photo me in front of a permanently closed IKEA store, just before I left Russia.
 ![[me.jpg|300]]
 I play drums, even have one at home!
-My *Alesis Nitro Max Kit*, I like it because it gives you all key things while not skipping on the features like MIDI, recording, changing drum sounds and a full kick pad (on the right) and it was affordable.
+My *Alesis Nitro Max Kit* — it gives you all key things and not skipping on the features like MIDI, recording, samples, and a full kick pad (on the right).
 ![[drums.jpg|300]]
 Back in high school I did photography (street, journalism) as a hobby two years, my camera was Sony Alpha 58 with kit, portrait, and Minolta f4/70-210mm (beer can) lenses.
 Here is a little showcase: